alphagov/whitehall/STYLEGUIDE.md

 ### `./resets`

 This contains the base html resets which remove most of the default styling a browser adds to elements.
-It also houses a reset to change any of the styles which have been added by static which might be flowing into the app.
+It also houses a reset to change any of the styles which have been added by [static][2] which might be flowing into the app.

 ### `./layouts`